c-ehrlich/personal-site-astro/src/content/blog/typescript.md

 So what's the conclusion then?

-1. If you are creating educational materials, make them TypeScript first
+1. If you are creating educational materials, make them TypeScript first.
-2. If you are a learner, TypeScript-first materials are better but it's not the most important factor
+2. If you are a learner, TypeScript-first materials are better but it's not the most important factor.

 ## Thanks for reading!